 1c3 – End of binary opinions

-The audit profession has traditionally offered binary opinions on whether accounts were true and fair, or internal controls were present or lacking.
-Increasingly the profession requires more nuanced reporting about the risks that matter, the risks that keep stakeholders up at night.
+The external audit profession has traditionally offered binary opinions on whether accounts were true and fair, and internal auditors have looked at whether controls were present or lacking.
+Increasingly external auditors are expected to offer more nuanced reporting and the internal auditors are focussing on the risks that matter, the risks that keep stakeholders up at night.
 This requires testers to offer more valuable information about the quality of products than merely saying how many test cases were run and passed.
 Testers have to tell a valuable story rather than rely on filling in generic standard based templates.

 1c4 – Lifebelt for inexperienced investigators